tchristenson/Youtube-Capstone/mvp_feature_list.md

 * Logged in users can like their own videos and other user's videos.

-### Comment Likes

-* Logged in users can like their own comments and other user's comments.

 ### Search

 * All users can search for videos on any page of the website.